Dr Maria Lonsdale

 - Member of the Information Design Association

-I am the Programme Leader for the MA Design since 2015-16 and responsible for designing the new MA Design programme of study, which was fully implemented in 2017-18.
+I was the Programme Leader for the MA Design between the academic years 2015-16 and 2018-2019, and responsible for designing the new MA Design programme of study, which was fully implemented in 2017-18.